John Horgan Dam: Agricultural land impacts

 The making of Williston Reservoir affected many parts of the neighbouring environment.
 In “This Was Our Valley,” authors Shirlee Smith Matheson and pioneer poet Earl Pollon describe BC Hydro’s hopes for the reservoir, thinking it would bring new chances for forests, minerals, and easier fishing and hunting access.
 Just a few miles away from the reservoir the town Hudson’s Hope was thought to become a Canyon City, a centre for business and industry.
 But the water rose faster than expected, causing trouble for wildlife like moose.
 Around 12,500 moose died because of the flooding.
 The reservoir covered over 1,770 square kilometres of land, lake, and river, held back by tall dam walls.
 Despite what was hoped, building the Williston Lake reservoir made big changes to the environment, affecting the natural homes and systems in the area.

 The Site C project will result in the largest exclusion of land in the 40-year history of BC's Agricultural Land Reserve (ALR).
 Of the land to be flooded, there are 2,601 hectare of Class 2 ALR land within the project activity zone.
 Permanent losses are estimated at 541 ha of currently cultivated land and 1,183 ha of land under grazing licence or lease areas.
 In all, 2,775 ha of land will be removed from the ALR for the project.
 The Joint Review Panel accepted BC Hydro's assessment that "production from the Peace River bottom lands is small and is certainly not important in the context of B.C."
 The Panel's assessment of earning potential in the next several decades led them to conclude: "The highest and best use of the Peace River valley would appear to be as a reservoir."

 Professional agrologist Wendy Holm, past president of the B.C.
-Institute of Agrologists, noted that flooding agricultural land in the Peace River valley is a bad idea, because it is "the only large tract of land for future horticultural expansion in the province."
+Institute of Agrologists, argues against flooding agricultural land in the Peace River valley because it is "the only large tract of land for future horticultural expansion in the province."
 She notes that much of B.C.'s produce is imported from California, and growing food locally would increase food security for the province.

 According to David Suzuki, flooding valuable farmland to build the dam will undermine Canada's international commitments under the Paris Agreement.
 Suzuki considers the farmland essential to reduce B.C.'s dependence on imported foods and minimize the carbon fuels needed to transport those foods: "It seems to me crazy to put farmland in the north underwater," Suzuki said.
 "We live in a food chain now in which food grows on average 3,000 kilometres from where it's consumed.
 The transport of all that food is dependent on fossil fuels.
 Food has got to be grown much closer to where it's going to be consumed."